Benzoin (organic compound)

 Benzoin (/ˈbɛnzoʊ.ᵻn/ or /-ɔɪn/) is an organic compound with the formula PhCH(OH)C(O)Ph.
 It is a hydroxy ketone attached to two phenyl groups.
 It appears as off-white crystals, with a light camphor-like odor.
 Benzoin is synthesized from benzaldehyde in the benzoin condensation.
 It is chiral and it exists as a pair of enantiomers: (R)-benzoin and (S)-benzoin.

 Benzoin is not a constituent of benzoin resin obtained from the benzoin tree (Styrax) or tincture of benzoin.
 The main component in these natural products is benzoic acid.

 History

 Benzoin was first reported in 1832 by Justus von Liebig and Friedrich Woehler during their research on oil of bitter almond, which is benzaldehyde with traces of hydrocyanic acid.
 The catalytic synthesis by the benzoin condensation was improved by Nikolay Zinin during his time with Liebig.

 Uses

-The main uses of benzoin are as a precursor to benzil, which is a photoinitiator.
+The main use of benzoin is as a precursor to benzil, which is used as a photoinitiator.
 The conversion proceeds by organic oxidation using copper(II), nitric acid, or oxone.
 In one study, this reaction is carried out with atmospheric oxygen and basic alumina in dichloromethane.

+Benzoin also sees wide spread use in powder coating formulations, where it acts as a degassing agent during the curing stage.
+This action prevents surface defects such as 'pinholing'.

 Benzoin can be used in the preparation of several pharmaceutical drugs including oxaprozin, ditazole, and phenytoin.